gmc-code/PC-Python/docs/turtle/turtle_screen_advanced.rst

                 .. tab-item:: Q1

-                    Clearing the screen between stages in a game that uses a different background and different turtles.
+                    ``s.clearscreen()`` could be used to clear the screen between stages in a game that uses a different background and different turtles.

 ----